-The reflection questions should enable leadership teams to identify possible areas of strength or system and improvement needs.
-The reflection questions should provoke thoughtful discourse around the current state of the school community and assist teams in planning for the Desired Future State:.
-The team can then revisit their plan and contemplate incorporating the suggested actions or strategies outlined in the document.
+The questions listed in the last subsection for each practice item should enable you or your leadership team to identify possible strengths or needs for your system and improvement efforts.
+The reflection questions should provoke thoughtful discourse around the current state of your school community and can assist teams in planning for a desired future state.
+Your team can then revisit its plans and contemplate incorporating other suggested actions or strategies.